 One of the impressive state rooms featuring a fireplace and candelabra at Tredegar House.

 In 1906 the Morgan family built the nearby Transporter Bridge, one of just eight that survive in the world.
 It’s designed to carry cargo across the River Usk on a gondola, which is slung under a rail that’s tall enough to allow ships to sail underneath.
-Sounds weird, but it still works today – and you can take your car across for £1.
+The site is undergoing development, including restoration of the bridge and the construction of a visitor centre.
+As the bridge is still undergoing major refurbishment, it remains closed to the general public but the bridge and visitor centre will be open fully once all the works are complete.

 bridge and river with cloudy sky